-Three Black CrowsA bearish reversal pattern consisting of three consecutive black bodies where each day closes near below the previous low, and opens within the body of the previous day.
+Three Black CrowsA bearish reversal pattern consisting of three consecutive black bodies where each day closes at or near its low, and opens within the body of the previous day.

 Three White SoldiersA bullish reversal pattern consisting of three consecutive white bodies, each with a higher close.
 Each should open within the previous body and the close should be near the high of the day.

 TICKEach individual move from one stock trade to another.
 An UP-TICK means the price moved up on the last trade and a DOWN-TICK means it moved down.
 If there is no change from the last trade, the TICK is considered neutral.
-The TICK statistic on the NYSE is the net of all UP-TICKs minus all DOWN-TICKs at a given point during the day.
-If 1000 stocks advanced on their last trade or TICK, 500 declined and 200 were unchanged, the TICK would be +500 (1000 minus 500 equals +500).
+The NYSE TICK indicator shows the net of all UP-TICKs minus all DOWN-TICKs on the NYSE exchange at a given point during the day.
+If 1000 stocks advanced on their last trade or TICK, 600 declined and 200 were unchanged, the TICK would be +400 (1000 minus 600 equals +400).
 The closing TICK is based on the last trade of the day.
-TICK statistics are available for the NYSE, Nasdaq and AMEX.
+The TICK indicator is available for the NYSE and Nasdaq.

 Top-Down ApproachAn approach to market analysis used by both fundamental and technical analysts.
 It often begins with a more “macro” analysis of the overall market through major indices (S&P 500, Dow, NYSE etc.) before concentrating on the market at a more “micro” level.
 Strong and weak sectors of the market are analyzed before focusing on individual stocks within select groups.